 It's time to join your family and friends in a Group FaceTime call - here's how.

 Wondering if FaceTime is offline?
 Apple has taken Group FaceTime offline while it addresses an issue that made it possible for someone to listen and see you via FaceTime without you even answering the call!
 The flaw was discovered on Monday 28 January 2019 and Apple is attempting to fix the security hole.
+We discuss whether FaceTime is safe to use here.

 What you need for Group FaceTime